septentrio-gnss/Septentrio-ArduPilot-Autopilot/docs/getting_started.md

 Aerial System).
 Please note that the procedure is same for AsteRx-i3 S and AsteRx-m3 receivers (with RIB kits).

-The following materials are required for the integration:
+The following are required for the integration:

-* Windows Laptop/PC
+- Windows Laptop/PC
-* AsteRx GNSS OEM receiver
+- AsteRx GNSS OEM receiver
-* Pixhawk 4
+- Pixhawk 4
-* Latest Mission Planner version installed on any Laptop/PC
+- Latest Mission Planner version installed on any Laptop/PC
-* Dual-frequency GNSS antenna(s)
+- Dual-frequency GNSS antenna(s)
-* Adapters and cables to interface with MMCX connectors
+- Adapters and cables to interface with MMCX connectors
-* 2 * Micro-USB cable
+- 2 * Micro-USB cable

 The integration encompasses the following steps: